Theodore G. Bilbo: Lieutenant governor (1912–16)

-During his subsequent campaign for lieutenant governor, Bilbo commented on Washington Dorsey Gibbs, a state senator from Yazoo City.
-Gibbs was insulted and broke his cane over Bilbo's head during an ensuing skirmish.
-But Bilbo's campaign was successful, and he served as lieutenant governor from 1912 to 1916.
-One of his first acts as lieutenant governor was to remove from the records the resolution calling him "unfit to sit with honest men."
+In 1911, Bilbo ran for lieutenant governor.
+During the campaign, he made disparaging remarks about state senator Washington Dorsey Gibbs, provoking Gibbs to beat Bilbo with his cane until it broke over Bilbo's head.
+Bilbo was elected and served as lieutenant governor from 1912 to 1916.
+One of his first acts as lieutenant governor was to remove the resolution calling him "unfit to sit with honest men" from the state records.